-- If the minor is travelling alone, without a legal guardian, written consent certified by a public notary from either the parents or guardians having custody of the minor is required.
-Additionally, copies of the passport of the parents are required.
-If not applicable, birth certificate of the applicant and copies of Identity proof of the parents must be submitted.
+- If the minor is traveling alone, without a legal guardian, written consent certified by a public notary from either the parents or guardians having custody of the minor is required.
+Additionally, copies of the passport of parents are required.
+If not applicable, the birth certificate of the applicant and copies of Identity proof of the parents must be submitted.

 - All minors must be accompanied by both parents or legal guardians to the Visa Office, to sign the application form in front of a VFS officer.
 In cases where the child is traveling with one parent to visit the other parent who is residing in Portugal, this clause is dropped.

-- Passport Copy– All Portugal visa applications must enclose a full colour photocopy of the valid passport of the applicant.
+- Passport Copy– All Portugal visa applications must enclose a full color photocopy of the valid passport of the applicant.
 All the pages of the passport are required to be photocopied and attached.
-If the applicant any valid visas for Schengen States, USA, UK, Canada or Australia that was issued in last three years in an old or cancelled passport, then a colour photocopy of the visa pages and passport data pages are required.
+If the applicant any valid visas for Schengen States, USA, UK, Canada, or Australia that was issued in the last three years in an old or canceled passport, then a color photocopy of the visa pages and passport data pages are required.

 Portugal Tourist Visa

 - If the applicant is being sponsored, an invitation letter with the address and phone number from the family or company that is sponsoring is required.